What’s new in Hodgkin disease research and treatment?

 The same is true for radiation therapy.
-Doctors are looking to see which patients might do just as well with lower doses of radiation, or even no radiation.
-Doctors are also studying whether newer forms of radiation therapy, such as intensity-modulated radiation therapy (IMRT) and proton therapy, might be useful in Hodgkin disease.
+Doctors are looking to see which patients (especially children) might do just as well with lower doses of radiation, or even no radiation.
+Doctors are also studying whether newer forms of radiation therapy, such as intensity-modulated radiation therapy (IMRT) and proton therapy, might be useful for Hodgkin disease.
 These approaches focus radiation more precisely on tumors, which limits the doses reaching nearby normal tissues.

 Other drugs being studied include lenalidomide (Revlimid®) and bortezomib (Velcade®).
 These drugs are more often used to treat multiple myeloma and some non-Hodgkin lymphomas, but they may prove to be useful in Hodgkin disease as well.

-Last Medical Review: 12/10/2012
+Last Medical Review: 07/10/2014